 It is useful here to note that a post-standard model superstring, or a quantum loop, like a Standard Model point particle, cannot ex hypothesi exist in physical reality.
-Rather, strings are mere mathematical, not "real", physical entities, a radical departure from the Platonic metaphysic of classical orthodox Scientific Realism and Materialism.
-Not to mix our metaphysics, but strings seem ontologically closer to Eastern Indian and Buddhist Idealism than to Western philosophical Realism and Materialism.
+Rather, strings are mere mathematical, not "real", physical entities, a radical departure from the Platonic metaphysic of classical orthodox Scientific Realism and Scientific Materialism.
+Not to mix our metaphysics, but such strings seem ontologically closer to Eastern Indian and Buddhist Idealism than to Western philosophical Realism and Materialism.

-The Postmodern Science meta-narrative-this "naturalistic" materialist creation myth-is, exoterically at least, nearly identical to our primordial wisdom tradition's Two Truths metanarrative, namely the primeval duality that is relative form/matter (samvriti satya, "concealer truths"), and ultimate emptiness/spirit (paramartha satya) in which, or in whom the dance of geometry arises and descends into objective spacetime (involution/ontogeny).
-Esoterically, the "eternal return" to the source or ground of physical and mental form occurs through matter/mind/spirit stages of evolution/phylogeny as material form, evolves life, self-consciousness, then "god-consciousness" through ascent again to its basal source condition, the "supreme source" or emptiness ground that is "reality itself."
+The Postmodern Science meta-narrative-this "naturalistic" materialist creation myth is, exoterically at least, nearly identical to our primordial wisdom tradition's Two Truths metanarrative, namely the primeval duality that is relative form/matter (samvriti satya, "concealer truths"), and ultimate emptiness/spirit (paramartha satya) in which, or in whom the dance of geometry arises and descends into objective spacetime (involution/ontogeny).

+Again, esoterically, the "eternal return" to the source or ground (gzhi rigpa) of physical and mental form occurs through matter/mind/spirit stages of evolution/phylogeny as material form, evolves life, self-consciousness, then "god-consciousness" through ascent again to its basal source condition, the "supreme source" or emptiness ground that is ultimate "reality itself" (paramartha satya).

 Just so, this all-embracing kosmic ground is the physical/material primordial cosmic symmetry/unity of modern cosmology's pre-Big Bang grand unified "mother force" (10-43 seconds).
-These two views are variations on a perennial theme of nondual primordial unity.
+These two views are variations on a perennial theme of the nondual primordial unity, the unbounded whole itself.

 "The barrier between subject and object does not exist.
 Subject and object are only one" (Erwin Schrödinger).
 "There is no barrier.
-Everything being buddha nature, there is no gate through which to go in or out" (zen patriarch Hui Neng).
+Everything being buddha nature, there is no gate through which to go in or out" (Zen patriarch Hui Neng).

-Objects altogether are whole, yet separate;

-Being itself coming together, yet apart;

-In harmony yet dissonant.
-Of objectivity,

-There is a great whole;

-And from this whole, all things arise.

--Heraclitus (author's translation)

-The "lucid mysticism" of Bohr and Pauli that represents this unfathomable perfectly subjective unbounded whole, by whatever name, was conceptually imputed and designated by 20th century quantum physics and cosmology to be the de facto subjective basis of our arising "objective" relative-conventional realities.
+Objects altogether are whole, yet separate; Being itself already together, yet apart; In harmony, yet dissonant.
+Of objectivity, There is a great whole; And from this whole all things arise. -Heraclitus (author's translation) The "lucid mysticism" of Bohr and Pauli that represents this unfathomable perfectly subjective unbounded whole, by whatever name, was conceptually imputed and designated by 20th century quantum physics and cosmology to be the de facto subjective basis of our arising "objective" relative-conventional realities.
 This mysterious quantum reality was then subsequently theoretically reduced to a naturalized, ideological, purely physical/material deterministic reality that became the unabashedly mystical Higgs field.
 Its particle force carrier is the alluring Higgs boson-Standard Model desire itself ("desire is the creator and destroyer of worlds" -Bhagavad-Gita)-representing the putative interaction of the Higgs mechanism that in some wondrous way bestows mass upon the admittedly, necessarily and eternally unobservable and in principle empirically undiscoverable quarks and leptons (or strings or loops) that we have come to know and love, and that we can only hope comprises the whole exoteric physical cosmos (if not ultimate all-inclusive esoteric Pythagorean kosmos) of post-Aristotelian quantum discontinuous physical reality itself (Higgs, p.
-38, 40 below).
+40 below).

 Quantum Electrodynamics (QED) is the relativized, quantized electromagnetic theory of Maxwell's sublime 19th century mathematics.
-In 1929 Paul Dirac, in an equally astonishing bit of mathematics, unified Einstein's relativistic mechanics with QFT-with its Schrödinger wave mechanics-to create QED, and predict the existence of anti-matter in the bargain!
+In 1929 Paul Dirac, in an equally astonishing bit of mathematics, unified Einstein's SRT relativistic mechanics with QFT-with its Schrödinger wave mechanics-to create QED, and predict the existence of anti-matter in the bargain!
+Dirac won the Nobel Prize in physics for this work in 1933.